U.S. Congress eyes next steps in coronavirus response

 Congress is trying to respond to the crisis even as its normal operations are interrupted, with most lawmakers advised to stay in their home states.
 The Senate is in recess until April 20 and the House at least until then.

-Republican Senator Lisa Murkowski of Alaska told reporters in the U.S. Capitol on Monday said she was concerned about Congress failing to address mental health problems that could stem from the faltering economy, coupled with the impact of self-quarantined people living in close quarters for extended periods.
+Pelosi was advised by the Congress’ attending physician to take no particular action after she was in contact with Representative Nydia Velazquez, who has been diagnosed with the coronavirus infection, according to Pelosi aide Drew Hammill.
+Pelosi, who just turned 80, is in the age group considered at high risk for the illness.

-“I’m reaching out to the various shelters in the state of Alaska to just kind of understand what it is that they’re seeing in the near term,” Murkowski said.
+Hammill said on Monday the contact was deemed to be “low risk.”.
+At least six members of Congress have said that they contracted the novel coronavirus.

-Reporting by Susan Cornwell, David Morgan and Patricia Zengerle, writing by Richard Cowan; Editing by Scott Malone and Tom Brown
+Reporting by Susan Cornwell, David Morgan and Patricia Zengerle, writing by Richard Cowan; Editing by Scott Malone, Tom Brown and Peter Cooney